tordsta/name-remember/README.md

 Run the following to lisen to local webhook events: stripe listen --forward-to localhost:3000/api/stripe/webhook

+1. ....
+2. Make a webhook endpoint in stripe and add the signing secret to the .env file (one for test one for prod)

 ### DB connection

 Run the cloud sql proxy locally to connect to the DB in GCP.